Kovah/DevLorem/README.md

 styling like the ones that are already available:

 * Filename must contain the name (lowercase, spaces replaced with dashes).
-* The JSON strcuture must match the existing files.
+* The JSON structure must match the existing files.
 * Do not use any <p> tags in the quotes.